-1.5.1 The lettings policy will be responsive, accessible and sensitive to the needs of all by having regard to the protected characteristics in the Equality Act 2010.
+1.5.1 The Lettings Policy will be responsive, accessible and sensitive to the needs of all by having regard to the protected characteristics in the Equality Act 2010.

-(Insert local authority name) is committed to promoting equality of opportunity and will ensure that all applicants are treated fairly and without unlawful discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.
+The Council is committed to promoting equality of opportunity and will ensure that all applicants are treated fairly and without unlawful discrimination on the grounds of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation.

-In addition, (Insert local authority name) is committed to the aims of the Public Sector Equality Duty (2011):
+In addition, the Council is committed to the aims of the Public Sector Equality Duty (2011):

-- a) Removing or minimising disadvantages suffered by people due to their protected characteristics - b) Taking steps to meet the needs of people from protected groups where these are different from the needs of other people - c) Encouraging people from protected groups to participate in public life or in other activities where their participation is disproportionately low.
+- a.
+Removing or minimising disadvantages suffered by people due to their protected characteristics - b.
+Taking steps to meet the needs of people from protected groups where these are different from the needs of other people - c.
+Encouraging people from protected groups to participate in public life or in other activities where their participation is disproportionately low.

-(Insert local authority name) also has due regard to the commitments made in Article 14 of the Human Rights Act (1998) as it relates to the service provided.
+The Council also has due regard to the commitments made in Article 14 of the Human Rights Act (1998) as it relates to the service provided.